MixMaster32305/ipsum/README.md

 ---

 ### `targetedhack`
-Begins an attack on a specific port of a target ip address, will present exploit options to choose from after (a computer exploit will open a computer-interaction submenu, file exploits will read the contents of all gained files).
-Also allows for exploiting local lib vulnerabilities and jump exploits.
+Begins an attack on a specific port of a target ip address and will present exploit options to choose from after (a computer exploit will open a computer-interaction submenu, file exploits will read the contents of all gained files).
+Also allows for exploiting local lib vulnerabilities and bounce exploits.
 Can call createcache and testdatabase automatically if a database cache file for the targeted service version or library is not found.
 Can also use "exit" during exploit selection to back out without launching an attack.
 ```
 targetedhack [ip address] [port]
 targetedhack -l [lib path]